About Angelman Syndrome

 AS Genotypes: Mutation

 Some individuals live with AS because they have a difference within the UBE3A gene.
+As a reminder, a gene is an instruction to make a protein that the body needs.
 Each gene is made up of chemicals called nucleotides that form the DNA.
 The DNA nucleotides, called A, C, T, and G, are arranged in a very specific order that the cell reads to make the UBE3A protein.
 A difference in the DNA nucleotides is called a variant, also referred to as a mutation.

 UBE3A variants can be brand new in the egg that made the person, or they can be inherited from the mother who also carries the variant.
 Consequently, testing the mother for the variant is important.
 If the mother does not have the variant, the chance for a future child to have the UBE3A variant that causes AS is less than 1%.
 This means that at least 99% of the time, future children will not have the UBE3A variant that causes AS.
 The chance is not zero because there have been rare cases reported where the woman had multiple eggs with the variant or actually carried the variant in some of her body cells.